derWhity/node-layered-config/README.md

 config.addLayer( 'process.env' );
 console.log(config.get('home'))
 ```

-`getLayerNames()` returns the names of the layers inside the configuration ordered from highest to lowest priority.

 ### Querying data

 Each value inside the configuration hierarchy can be addressed by using a configuration path that describes the position you want to access.
 By default, configuration paths use "." as separator.
 To get the value of "bar" in our example above, the corresponding configuration path would be `three.bar`.